Modeling the Transition between Localized and Extended Deposition in Flow Networks through Packings of Glass Beads: Supplementary Material

-We repeat the trials only varying the pressure difference and the threshold for erosion.
-To quantitatively distinguish between localized and extended deposition, we consider the following definition for the former: by the end of the simulation, if the percentage of deposited particles in the first half of the medium is more than or equal to 82\%, we categorize the trial as localized.
-In other words, as we decrease the pressure difference while keeping other variables constant, we note the transition from extended to localized deposition as the first instance when 82\% of particles are deposited in the first half of the medium near the inlet as noted from the experimental results.
-We chose this value based on calculation from a representative experiment, and it yields an evident visual correspondence between the localized and extended regimes; however, we expect our essential results to be independent from this specific choice of the transition value.
 To further test this assumption, we repeat the simulation trials for two different categorization schemes which are also supported by experimental data.
 In one case, corresponding to Fig. \ref{fig:sm_phasediagram} (a), if more than 75\% of the deposited particles were deposited in the first half of the medium, we categorize the trial as localized.
 In case two, corresponding to Fig. \ref{fig:sm_phasediagram} (b), if in one trial, more than 68\% of the deposited particles were deposited in the first quarter of the medium, we categorize that trial as localized.
-As Fig. \ref{fig:sm_phasediagram} demonstrates, regardless of the specific categorization, the essential results of the model remain the same as long as the choice of parameters are reasonable given the experimental observations: the critical transition values for pressure divide the phase space into two regions of localized and extended.
-For each case, we use the MATLAB curve fitting tool to find the best fit.
-In case 1, the best-fit curve corresponds to $ax^b$ with fitting parameters $a = 1.231$ and $b = 0.7419$, and in case 2, the curve corresponds to $ax^b+c$ with fitting parameters $a = -1.468$, $b = -0.2618$, and $c = 2.056$.
-These curves are shown as solid lines in Fig. \ref{fig:sm_phasediagram} (a) and (b) respectively.
-The search for the transition point involves repeating the trials at least 30 times for each set of $\hat{\tau}$ and $\Delta \hat{P}$, 10 for the transition point with an uncertainty of $0.5\%$, 10 for a lower bound, 10 for an upper bound.
+As Fig. \ref{fig:sm_phasediagram} demonstrates, regardless of the specific categorization, the essential results of the model remain the same as long as the choice of parameters are reasonable given the experimental observations.
+The critical transition values for pressure divide the phase space into two regions of localized and extended.
+For each case, we use the MATLAB curve fitting tool to find the best fit \cite{MATLAB}. {The fitted curves shown in Fig. \ref{fig:sm_phasediagram} are power laws of the form $ax^b+c$.
+These curves are shown as solid lines with $a = 1.28$, $b = 0.67$, and $c = -0.067$ in Fig. \ref{fig:sm_phasediagram} (a) and $a = 0.93, b = 0.46$, and $ c = -0.37$ in Fig. \ref{fig:sm_phasediagram} (b) respectively.} The search for the transition point involves repeating the trials at least 30 times for each set of $\hat{\tau}$ and $\Delta \hat{P}$, 10 for the transition point with an uncertainty of $0.5\%$, 10 for a lower bound, 10 for an upper bound.